mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

 * __searching__: flag to show the searching input at the top of the table.
 * __pagination__: flag to show the pagination footer.
 * __header__: flag to indicate whether the table has to shown a header or not.
-* __buttons__: flag to indicate if there will be buttons at the bottom of the table.
+* __buttons__: object to indicate if there will be buttons at the bottom of the table.
-* __buttonLabel__: label for the button that could be included at the bottom of the table to add a new item to the collection.
+    - __label__: label for the button that could be included at the bottom of the table to add a new item to the collection.
-* __buttonMethod__: optional, name of the function in the custom factory that is going to overwrite the default action.
+    - __method__: optional, name of the function in the custom factory that is going to overwrite the default action.
-* __buttonCallback__: optional, name of the function in the custom factory that is going to be executed after the default action.
+    - __callback__: optional, name of the function in the custom factory that is going to be executed after the default action.

 * __modalRef__: metadata file relative path that includes the metadata definition for the popup.
+* __filters__: optional, valid values to filter the collection, a pair key/value that indicates the property and an array of possible values.
+For example:

+        {
+            "filters": { "party_role:role_type": ["owner"] }
+        }

 * __properties__: list of fields that the table is going to include, one for each table column.

 Example: